petergarety/gdrive-mcp/README.md

-# GDrive MCP Server by Peter Garety
+# GDrive MCP by Peter Garety

 A Model Context Protocol (MCP) server that provides AI assistants with secure access to your Google Docs.
 Run it locally for personal use or deploy it to Cloudflare Workers for global scale.